OffCourse/offcourse-next/Contribution Guidelines.md

 After testing you can commit your changes and create a pull request.
 In the description field of your pull request, write down the issue number (if submitting code fixing an existing issue) or describe the issue + your fix (if submitting a wholly new bugfix).
 Hit ‘submit’!
 And please be patient - the maintainers will get to you when they can.

-👍We wish you fun and a great learning experience in contributing to the Offcourse open source project!👍
+We wish you fun and a great learning experience in contributing to the Offcourse open source project!